liupeirong/MLOpsManufacturing/docs/architecture/MLOpsProcess.md

 The PR Build on the development branch to QA branch should include the following tasks:

 * Deploy only what's needed for production.
-In most cases you don’t need to deploy training pipelines in production environment, only the scoring infrastructure.
+In some cases you don’t need to deploy training pipelines in production environment, only the scoring infrastructure.
+In other cases, if training requires access to production data that's only available in production environment, you need to deploy training pipelines as well.
 * Copy all latest approved models (approved models can be tagged)

 ![Approval process](../media/MLOpsProcess/mlops_arch_approve.png)